-The Company's accounting policies are described in Note 3 to the consolidated financial statements for the year ended December 31, 2018.
+The Company's accounting policies are described in Note 3 to the consolidated financial statements for the year ended December 31, 2019.
 The preparation of financial statements in accordance with IFRS requires management to select accounting policies and make estimates.
 Such estimates may have a significant impact on the financial statements.
 Actual amounts could differ materially from the estimates used and, accordingly, affect the results of the operations.
-Areas where estimates were used for the year ended December 31, 2018 include the valuation of acquisition of mineral property transactions.
+Areas where estimates were used for the year ended December 31, 2019 include the valuation of acquisition of mineral property transactions, valuation of share based payments and income taxes.

-NEW AND REVISED STANDARDS AND INTERPRETATIONS
+NEW ACCOUNTING STANDARDS AND INTERPRETATIONS ADOPTED DURING THE YEAR